A Mero Hajur 4

 A Mero Hajur 4 (ए मेरो हजुर ४) is a 2022 Nepali film directed by Jharana Thapa under the banner of Suhana Entertainment and Sunil Kumar Thapa Production.
 The film was released on April 14, 2022 in Nepal alongside Indian film K.G.F: Chapter 2.
-Filmmakers expressed grievances towards distributors for lowering the film's showtimes in order to provide more screens for K.G.F: Chapter 2.
-The film was made with an estimated budget of around 15 million Nepali rupees.
+The film was made with an estimated budget of around 1.5 million.
+The movie met with mixed to negative reviews from critics but positive response from audience.
+The film was a commercial success at the box office collecting more than 7 million Nepali rupees.Filmmakers expressed grievances towards distributors for lowering the film's showtimes in order to provide more screens for K.G.F: Chapter 2.